ngryan3/liftovers/d3/README.md

   2) Navigate to the liftovers-api directory (i.e. using `cd liftovers-api`) and then run `npm install` to install all necessary packages for the API.
   3) Run "npm start" to start the server.
   4) Navigate back to the root directory (i.e. using `cd ..`) and then to the liftovers-admin directory (i.e. using `cd liftovers-admin`).
 Run "npm install" to install all necessary packages for the client.
-  5) Run "npm start" to start the client.
+  5) Run "npm start" to start the client on http://localhost:3000
   6) OPTIONAL: For testing changes to the API, the server needs to be run locally.
 To do this, navigate to liftovers-admin/api/config.js and comment out the line: `export default "https://liftovers-api.herokuapp.com";` and then uncomment the line: `export default "http://localhost:7000";`.
 Then restart the server and client by running `npm start` in their respective directories.

  ## Licenses